cherise-tan/travel-planner-auth/README.md

 # travel-planner-auth
 This is a re-design of my previous travel-planner application, using the PostgreSQL database and Passport for authentication and authorisation.

+The app has been deployed to Heroku, and can be accessed here: https://tripstar.herokuapp.com

 ## Instructions
 1. Navigate to the projects directory and type 'npm install' into the terminal, to install all of the packages
 2. Create PostgreSQL database using the command line